Washington Heights Eighth Avenue Express

 QB is brown, which was not used at all as a map/sign color until 1979, for Nassau St.!

-5 is magenta instead of black.
+5 is magenta instead of black (and instead of the 4 being that color).

 F looks black intead of magenta (but then B was still black as well.
 Same color is not supposed to run on the same line).
 Though looking closer at it, it looks more like a dark green!